satRdays/capetown2018/keynote-outline.md

 ## Shiny Workshop [Julia Silge]

-Shiny is a framework for building interactive web apps and dashboards using the statistical programming language R. In this workshop, we will walk through how to move from an analysis performed in R, with plots and tables that an analyst wants to share, to a self-contained web app.
+[Shiny](http://shiny.rstudio.com/) is a framework for building interactive web apps and dashboards using the statistical programming language R. In this workshop, we will walk through how to move from an analysis performed in R, with plots and tables that an analyst wants to share, to a self-contained web app.
 We will learn

-- what reactive programming is
+- what reactive programming is,
-- how to use the flexdashboard package to customize your app
+- how to use the flexdashboard package to customize your app, and
-- how to publish and share your app
+- how to publish and share your app.

-Attendees should bring a laptop with the latest versions of R and RStudio installed, and we will build a Shiny app from scratch together.
+Attendees should bring a laptop with the latest versions of [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) installed, and we will build a Shiny app from scratch together.

 ## Using Git and GitHub with R, RStudio, and R Markdown [Jennifer Bryan]